Alternate titles: Intro Tour, Joyride, Guided Tour.

-A tour explains a product or service in terms of features, benefits, and in general what the product or service allows you to do.
+A Walkthrough explains a product or service in terms of features, benefits, and in general what the product or service allows you to do.
 It is most often split into more than one section, which is sometimes put on separate pages.

-Whether the tour is strictly a marketing tool or a tool to teach, a focus on the users’ tasks is important.
+Whether the Walkthrough is strictly a marketing tool or a tool to teach, a focus on the users’ tasks is important.
 How can you help them?
 Aim for a good balance between only describing essentials and explaining everything.
 Only describing essentials might not give users an elaborate enough view of your product to aid their decision to engage with your product.
 If you are too elaborate you might on the other hand scare then away.